-Learn how to unlock the power of AI automation to streamline processes, boost productivity, and drive business growth.
+Learn the power of AI automation to streamline testing and development processes, boost productivity, and drive business growth.

-AI automation involves automating tasks and processes by harnessing artificial intelligence (AI) technologies and algorithms.
-AI is integrated into a wide range of systems and applications to streamline operations, improve efficiency, and reduce manual efforts.
+AI automation involves automating tasks and processes by harnessing Artificial Intelligence (AI) technologies and algorithms, where AI is integrated into various systems and applications to streamline operations, improve efficiency, and reduce manual efforts.

-Owing to this wave, developers have yet to spare test automation from AI.
-While automation makes repetitive elements disappear, artificial intelligence will try to put some magical decision-making into the process, reduce time, and even script writing for a few scenarios.
+While automation makes repetitive tasks disappear, Artificial Intelligence tries to put some magical decision-making into the process, reduce time, and even script writing for a few scenarios.

-By definition, artificial intelligence is a field where we try to provide intelligence to machines so that they can show intelligence as close to humans as possible.
+By definition, Artificial Intelligence is a field where we try to provide intelligence to machines so they can show intelligence as close to humans as possible.
 For instance, chatting with an artificial assistant should be an experience similar to chatting with a human.

 We term this type of deduction, inference, and logic building “artificial” because it is possessed by a machine rather than humans.
 This requires large amounts of data processing to think about the future reasonably.
 As evident from this statement, unlike humans, AI makes rational decisions without involving emotions.